nikhil0597/nikhil0597.github.io/_pages/beyond-research.md

 sidebar:
   nav: "main"
 ---
 Since childhood, I have enjoyed learning Mathematics, Science, and Literature.
 I was an avid reader growing up and once dreamed of becoming a writer.
 During my undergraduate years, while pursuing Mathematics, I was actively involved in the artistic and literary circles of my college, writing poems, stories and movie reviews and engaging in discussions on literature and films.
-These are some movie reviews I wrote for a magazine (in Malayalam) during my undergraduate days as a member of the college film club:
+These are some movie reviews I wrote for a magazine (in Malayalam) during my undergraduate days:
 - [Ship of Theseus](https://magazine.assisijeevan.com/p/717)
 - [Elle](https://magazine.assisijeevan.com/p/448)